 In my current workplace, I typically work in teams where there is one or more designers who create prototypes of a product on Figma, and then there are developers that bring those prototypes to life and also add all the logic and functionalities.
-As an Android developer in my current work place, I work on translating the mobile designs into Android code; frontend devs translate the web designs.
-This pattern of work and division of labor is real soft work.
+As an Android developer, I work on translating the mobile designs into Android code, frontend devs translate the web designs, etc. This pattern of work and division of labor is real soft work.

-Prior to working in this sort of team, as a solo dev, I normally winged the whole design, changing layouts as I went along and as I saw fit at each point in time.
+In the past as a one-man team, I normally winged the whole design, changing layouts as I went along and as I saw fit at each point in time.
 It was terrible working like that, because of the following reasons:

 - Writing code to create layouts and running them on a device to see how it looks is a long process.
 It is longer and more painful when you only have a vague idea of what you want.
 Now imagine you are a beginner and also have a vague understanding of the platform you are working with.
 It is excruciating.

 - It makes you fixated on the device or platform you are working with (Android and Android studio in my case), making it difficult to see the bigger picture about your product.

 - Your platform also limits you because, in order to avoid the pain or delay in (1) above, you tend to fit the design to the platform instead of aiming to use the platform to bring something already imagined to life.